SuperBuker/tor-openwrt/README.md

 We also want to implement a middle relay in the same router.
 The goal of this project is to know if is possible to implement both system together.

-### 1.1 Materials ###
+### 2.1 Materials ###

-We employed a TP-Link WDR4300(Atheros 9344 MIPS, 128MB RAM) plus a usb stick 1GB storage.
+We employed a TP-Link WDR4300 (Atheros 9344 MIPS, 128MB RAM) plus a usb stick 1GB storage.
 The internal storage wasn't large enough for Tor so we plugged an usb stick, this tiny piece of hardware doesn't increase the volume and the price of our platform. <br/>
 On the software side we employed OpenWRT Attitude Adjustment and tor 0.2.4.22-1 <br/>
 In one word, we kept simple.

-### 1.2 Development ###
+### 2.2 Development ###

 Before we start, we need a commercial router with OpenWRT and a usb stick with a two partitions: the first ext4 and the second swap format.
 Install the following packages on the router: tor, iptables-mod-nat and iptables-mod-nat-extra, then plug a usb stick.